Payne's Blue Grey

 Click here to read about how we make our Finest Professional Watercolours

-Payne's Blue Grey is a beautifully balanced, cool-toned watercolour that combines the deep indigo of Indanthrone Blue (P.B 60) with the richness of Lamp Black (P.Bk 6).
+Payne's Blue Grey is a beautifully balanced, cool-toned watercolour that combines the deep indigo of **Indanthrone Blue** (P.B 60) with the richness of **Amorphous Carbon** (P.Bk 6).
 The result is a soft, muted blue-grey, perfect for capturing the subtle nuances of stormy skies, shadows, and atmospheric landscapes.
-This versatile pigment is an essential tool for artists seeking a go-to colour for shading, cool neutrals, and nuanced effects.
+This versatile pigment is an essential tool for artists seeking a go-to color for shading, cool neutrals, and nuanced effects.

 Known for its smooth, **semi-transparent** washes, **Payne's Blue Grey** can range from deep, dark tones to delicate, misty greys.
 When used full strength, it provides a deep blue-black hue ideal for storm clouds, ocean depths, or dramatic shadows.
 When diluted, it transforms into soft, transparent washes that are perfect for creating atmospheric effects and subtle shading in your watercolour paintings.

-Using distilled water with all our watercolours to keep each pigment at its purest form.
+Using distilled water with all our watercolours to keep each pigment in its purest form.

 Got questions?
 Please feel free to message us.
 We’re happy to assist you!